ginstrom/phaser-game/backend/backend_docs/project_structure.md

 ## Key Components
 - Django 5.0.2 as the web framework
 - Django REST Framework for API development
-- PostgreSQL (planned) for the database
+- PostgreSQL for the database
 - Docker for containerization
+- JWT for authentication
+- Redis for caching (planned)

 ## Development Environment
 - Development server runs on port 8080